-- we will ensure a care plan is in place that describes how the child and young person’s needs will be met now and into adulthood and how often the plan is reviewed
+- we will ensure a care plan is in place that describes how the child and young person’s needs will be met now and into adulthood and monitor how often the plan is reviewed

-- we will ensure the child or young person will be visited by their allocated social worker in the first week of coming into care and then at monthly intervals as a minimum
+- we will ensure the child or young person will be visited by their allocated social worker in the first week of coming into care and then at monthly intervals, as a minimum

-- the social worker may have telephone contact, messaging or facetime with the child or young person more frequently
+- the social worker may have telephone contact, messaging or FaceTime with the child or young person more frequently

-A Looked after Child review will be held within the first month of the care episode starting, and this meeting will be chaired by an Independent Reviewing Officer to consider the plan for the child or young person.
+A Looked after Child review will be held within the first month of the care episode starting, this meeting will be chaired by an Independent Reviewing Officer to consider the plan for the child or young person.
 The child or young person will attend and so will the parents and any other significant person.

 Reasons that a child or young person may be looked after

-The parents may disagree and matters maybe so concerning the local authority has placed the matter before the courts for a court order to be granted (Section 31 Children Act 1989) which then give the local authority shared parental responsibility.
+The parents may disagree and matters maybe so concerning that we may place the matter before the courts, requesting a court order to be granted (Section 31 of the Children Act 1989) which then give us shared parental responsibility.
 In this instance parents will have been advised to seek legal representation.
 This will be provided via Legal Aid.